diagrams/diagrams-doc/doc/manual.rst

 Versions of ``diagrams`` prior to `1.2` actually had a semantics for `lw` equivalent to `lwG`.
-One advantage, as can be seen from the above example, is that different shapes having the same `Global` line width, even when differently scaled, will all be drawn with the same apparent line width.
-However, `Normalized` and `Output` have that property as well, and are probably more useful; the problem with `Global` units is that in order to decide on values, one has to know the final size of the diagram, which is not typically something one knows in advance.
+One advantage, as can be seen from the above example, is that different shapes having the same `global` line width, even when differently scaled, will all be drawn with the same apparent line width.
+However, `normalized` and `output` have that property as well, and are probably more useful; the problem with `global` units is that in order to decide on values, one has to know the final size of the diagram, which is not typically something one knows in advance.
 In particular, note that applying something like `scale 20` to the `example` above---a seemingly innocuous